 Most buildings of interest are in the old town.
 Here you will find the Gothic St. Stephen's Cathedral where Mozart got married, the Imperial Hofburg, plus countless narrow streets and hidden squares.
 In the evening, enjoy a casual dinner with popular local music at a traditional tavern in the neighbourhood of Grinzing (take tram 38).
 White wine such as the Grüner Veltliner is the Viennese speciality and it goes particularly well with a good pork dish.

-We suggest using Day 4 to catch the direct regional train from Westbahnhof station to Melk (50 min).
+We suggest using Day 4 to catch the direct regional train from Westbahnhof station to Melk (around 50 min).
 The romantic Wachau is undoubtedly one of the most magical regions Austria.
 The 33 km of riverside from Melk to Krems are UNESCO World Heritage, opening into a landscape of hills covered with vineyards and charming medieval villages.
 In early April, apricot trees bloom in splendor, being the most precious fruit of the region from which the famously delicious Wachauer Marillenknödel are made.

 Baroque Salzburg is surrounded by magical mountains and its old town is a UNESCO World Heritage Site.
 It is the birthplace of Mozart, plus The Sound of Music was filmed here and in the surrounding areas.
 Hohensalzburg Fortress perches majestically on the Mönchsberg.
 For splendid views of the city, take a walk to the Museum of Modern Art.